Epistemic Reject Option Prediction: Introduction

 In practical applications, training data is inherently finite, and consequently, ignoring epistemic uncertainty is often unjustified.
 Bayesian learning provides a principled methodology for naturally incorporating both aleatoric and epistemic uncertainties~\cite{Bishop-PRML-2006,Gelman-Bayesian-2013}.
 Its application to reject-option prediction enables the development of models we call Bayesian reject-option predictors.
 Such models are designed to abstain from making a prediction when the overall predictive uncertainty, encompassing both its aleatoric and epistemic sources, is deemed too high.

-In this paper, we present a novel framework for constructing epistemic reject-option predictors that abstain from making predictions when epistemic uncertainty is high, i.e., when the training data is insufficient to support reliable decisions for a given input.
-To formalize this behavior, we extend the standard Bayesian learning framework by replacing the conventional objective of minimizing expected loss with the minimization of expected regret.
-Regret is defined as the performance gap between the learned predictor and the Bayes-optimal predictor, which has full knowledge of the true data-generating distribution.
-The model abstains when the regret for a given input exceeds a specified rejection cost.
+In this paper, we introduce a novel framework for constructing epistemic reject-option predictors that abstain when the learned predictor is expected to perform significantly worse than the Bayes-optimal predictor.
+We formalize this notion by extending the standard Bayesian learning framework to minimize expected regret rather than expected loss.
+Expected regret, which we use as a measure of epistemic uncertainty, is defined as the performance gap between the learned predictor and the Bayes-optimal predictor with full knowledge of the data-generating distribution.
+The resulting predictor abstains whenever this regret for a given input exceeds a user-specified rejection cost.

+To illustrate the distinction between existing reject-option strategies and the proposed approach, we consider the following example.

+\begin{example} Imagine a system trained to predict house prices from their location.
+The training data comes primarily from the city center, which has many past sales, so the model is well informed in this region.
+However, prices in the center vary widely due to unobserved factors, representing aleatoric uncertainty.
+An \textit{aleatoric reject-option} predictor abstains in \textit{locations where prices are highly variable} and predicts where prices are stable.
+It is reliable only for locations drawn from the city center that are well covered by the training data.
+A \textit{Bayesian reject-option} predictor rejects predictions both in \textit{unfamiliar suburbs}, due to limited training data, and in \textit{well-sampled neighborhoods where prices are volatile}.

+The proposed \textit{epistemic reject-option} predictor \textit{abstains in unfamiliar suburbs}, explicitly signaling that the available training data is insufficient.
+It continues to predict in the city center despite high price volatility; since it has sufficient data to claim that no predictor can perform substantially better there. \end{example}